Fawley Court: St Anne's Church and Columbarium

 The school and the museum also served for over half a century as a popular meeting place on feast days for the wider Polish community.
 Indeed, it became a destination for the Polish diaspora in that it led Prince Stanisław Albrecht Radziwiłł (husband of Lee Bouvier-Radziwill, younger sister of Jacqueline Kennedy Onassis) to fund the erection of St. Anne's church in the grounds and a burial place for his mother and other family members.
 The church in striking modernist style, reminiscent of Zakopane Style architecture, was commissioned from Polish architect, Władysław Jarosz, from the architectural practice, Crabtree and Jarosz and completed in 1971.
 It is Grade II listed by English Heritage.
 He died in 1976 and was himself interred in the church's crypt, so confident had he been of the Polish commitment to this jewel of the English countryside.

 Sale

 In 2008 the Polish Province of the Marian Fathers put the estate up for sale due to financial difficulties.
 It was purchased in 2009 by a property investor for £13m.
 The sale has generated a controversy within the Polish community in the UK and in the Polish media.
 A number of court cases have arisen from the sale.
-The museum and library collection have been divided between the Polish Institute and Sikorski Museum in London and several museums in Poland, with the majority of the exhibits transferred to the newly opened a Museum in Licheń Stary.
+The museum and library collection have been divided between the Polish Institute and Sikorski Museum in London and several museums in Poland, with the majority of the exhibits transferred to the newly-opened Museum in Licheń Stary.

 Following the sale and renovation, the estate has become a country club.